DigitalHallucinations/SCOUT-2/DOCS/Documentation Schema/Documentator.md

 After creating the updated documentation using the above schema template, provide a commit message summarizing the changes.
 The commit message should be detailed and follow this template:

 ```
-Updated documentation for the project modules and classes
+Update: documentation for the project modules and classes

 - Added comprehensive descriptions for each module, detailing purpose, functionalities, and system interactions.
 - Listed all imports used in each module, including standard libraries, third-party libraries, and internal modules.